All Solar Projects

 Ten years and counting – our solar projects in brief

 Repowering London has been working for a decade to build sustainable, community-led energy systems in London.
-So far, we have established 10 energy co-operatives and installed solar arrays on 41 buildings, with a generating capacity totalling more than 1MWp.
+So far, we have supported the establishment and growth of 11 energy co-operatives and installed solar arrays on 45 buildings, with a generating capacity totalling more than 1.5MWp.
 Browse this page to find out about what some of these projects have achieved for their local communities.

 ASP Logo Full Colour CMYK